 Thailand

-Thailand’s junta has relinquished military rule in favour of pseudo-democracy in which a pro-military party governs with a narrow parliamentary majority.
-There are no obvious near-term triggers for political turmoil in Thailand, but the country’s fundamental political and social divisions have not been bridged, and there is potential for future conflict.
-In the deep south, the Malay-Muslim separatist insurgency continues, while the dialogue process appears moribund.
-Crisis Group aims to reduce the risk of escalation in the south and limit medium-term threats to political stability by supporting strengthened democratic institutions and promoting substantive peace talks.
+Thailand’s 2023 general election resulted in a coalition government that left the leading party, the progressive Move Forward, in opposition.
+The country’s fundamental political and social divisions have not been bridged.
+If electoral participation continues to fall short in effecting change, people may be drawn to other means of doing so.
+The potential for conflict therefore remains, though it is not obvious what might trigger turmoil in the near term.
+In the deep south, the Patani-Malay separatist insurgency continues, while the dialogue process appears dormant.
+Crisis Group aims to reduce the risk of escalation in the south and limit medium-term threats to stability by supporting strengthened democratic institutions and promoting substantive peace talks.

 CrisisWatch Thailand